Skip to content

 Why Total Cost Matters Beyond Premium

 Insurance shopping typically focuses on monthly premium.
 Premium is one component of total expected cost.
 Deductible and probability of claim affect expected out-of-pocket cost.
-A low premium policy with high deductible may cost more than higher premium with lower deductible if claims occur.
-The calculator combines premium and expected claim costs into total expected annual cost, providing more honest comparison than premium alone.
+A low premium policy with high deductible may result in higher total cost than higher premium with lower deductible if claims occur.
+The calculator combines premium and expected claim costs into total expected annual cost, providing more complete comparison than premium alone.

 Coverage Components Explained